 Fix the issues that AutoDev has brought to your attention;

 Once all issues are fixed, launch AutoDev again and tell it to 'redo' the stretch.
-If all is well, AutoDev will now create a histogram stretch that is optimised for the "real" object(s) in your clean data.
-If your data is very noisy, it is possible AutoDev will optimise for the noise, mistaking it for real detail.
-In this case you can tell it to Ignore Fine detail.
+If all is well, AutoDev will now create a histogram stretch that is optimised for the "real" object(s) in your cleaned-up dataset.

 There are many ways to enhance detail to taste and much depends on what you feel is most important to bring out in your image.
 As opposed to other software, however, you don't need to be as concerned with noise grain propagation; StarTools will take care of noise grain when you finally switch Tracking off.

 Launch the Color module.